Post-Summer Succulent Concerns

 White fuzzy lumps on paddle cactus are cochineal (coach-en-ee-al) scale, a parasite that pierces the plant’s skin and consumes its juices.
 It’s used to make carmine dye.

-These six late-summer care essentials for succulents come from my own experience with growing hundreds of varieties for decades.
-In my inland Southern CA garden, late summer heat can do as much damage than midwinter frosts.
-Below is what I do routinely every year.
+These late-summer care essentials for succulents come from my own experience with growing hundreds of varieties for decades in my inland Southern CA garden.
+Excessive heat and sun can do as much damage as midwinter frosts.
+Here’s what I do routinely every year.

 Certain readily available succulents not only get by on rainfall alone, they’ll grow in nutrient-poor soil and can handle searing sun and frost.
 No-water succulents for Southern California gardens that are native to the Southwest and Mexico include dasylirions, agaves, cacti and yuccas.
 They thrive from south of the border to the Bay Area and…